thaliproject/thali/index.md

 **Thali** is an open-source software platform for creating apps that exploit the power of personal devices and put people in control of their data.

-You build Thali apps for Android, Windows, Linux, and Mac using HTML5 or native technologies.
+You build Thali apps for Android, iOS, Windows, Linux, and Mac using HTML5 or native technologies.
 Thali apps are:

 - **Secure.** Always communicate on encrypted channels.
 - **Synchronized.** Use and replicate JSON data and binary attachments.
+- **Local Peer to Peer.** Communicate with other local devices without any Internet support using BLE, Bluetooth and Wi-Fi Direct
-- **Server-optional.** Communicate with peers that may, but need not, live in the cloud.
+- **Server-optional.** Communicate directly with peers over the Internet, including cloud peers.

 # Why Thali?